Sebkovacs/Portfolio-next/posts/Housing-Expectations.md

 **Is Australia housing excessive?
 What is now deemed necessity?
 And what are the greater impacts of this?**

 Structure
-0 intro
+0. intro

-1 define excess in housing
+1. define excess in housing

-2 is there a change in what is necessary - old vs mid vs contemporary housing and planning 2.1 values and priorities
+2. is there a change in what is necessary - old vs mid vs contemporary housing and planning 1.values and priorities
-2.2 transport
+  2. transport
-2.3 materials
+  3. materials
-2.4 planning policy
+  4. planning policy
-2.5 what matters - design quality vs quantity vs function
+  5. what matters - design quality vs quantity vs function

-3 impacts
+3. impacts
-3.1 urban / land use impacts
+  1. urban / land use impacts
-3.2 energy / sustainability impacts
+  2. energy / sustainability impacts
-3.3 property price and affordability impacts
+  3. property price and affordability impacts
-3.4 future impacts
+  4. future impacts

-4 conclusion
+4. conclusion